 ABSTRACT

-The present study was conducted during rabi, 2021-22 and 2022-23 at Regional Agricultural Research Station, Polasa, Jagtial to determine the EIL of mustard aphid on mustard crop.The results related to seed yield of mustard under differential load of aphids and calculation of EIL showed that with increasing aphid infestation levels, the seed yield of mustard decreased gradually.
+The present study was conducted during Rabi, 2021-22 and 2022-23 at Regional Agricultural Research Station, Polasa, Jagtial to determine the EIL of mustard aphid on mustard crop.The results related to seed yield of mustard under differential load of aphids and calculation of EIL showed that with increasing aphid infestation levels, the seed yield of mustard decreased gradually.
 The highest seed yield of 3.61 q/ha was obtained in control treatment (no aphids were released) during 2021-22.
 Similarly highest seed yield of 3.88 quintals per hectare was obtained in control treatment (no aphids were released) during 2022-23.
 The economic injury level of L. Erysimi was worked out to be 42 and 38 aphids per 10 cm central apical shoot during 2021-22 and 2022-23, respectively.

 KEYWORDS:Aphid, Seed yield, EIL